harkeshbirman/freelance-marketplace/README.md

 ## Minimal setup

-Requirements: Java 21, Spring Boot 3.5.x, MySQL 9+, Maven, Node 18+
+Requirements: Java 21, Spring Boot 3.5.x, MySQL 9+, Maven, Node 20+

+Ensure that MySQL database is runnig on 3306 port on your localhost, otherwise change the url.

+And, update username and password also in application.yaml file according to your database configurations.

 Backend: mvn spring-boot:run (per service)

 Frontend:

-- cd frontend
+- cd frontend-reactjs
 - npm install
 - npm run dev

+Now, the react app should be running at http://localhost:3000.